-These things can be anything that is important in the course of interoperability around spatial information where the OGC plays a role in facilitating common understanding - either through publishing specifications or assisting communities to share related concepts.
+The things hosted by Definition Server nodes can be anything that is important in the course of interoperability around spatial information where the OGC plays a role in facilitating common understanding – either through publishing specifications or assisting communities to share related concepts.
 OGC uses stable web addresses (URIs) to unambiguously identify concepts in its specifications.
-The Definitions Server makes those URIs "work" - i.e. makes them dereference to a definition that can be used.
+A Definitions Server makes those URIs “work” – i.e. makes them dereference to a definition that can be used.

 The participation of OGC in the European Union’s Horizon 2020 research and innovation programme projects DataBio (Grant Agreement No 732064), NextGEOSS (Grant Agreement No 730329), CYBELE (Grant Agreement No 825355), ILIAD (Grant agreement No 101037643), and DEMETER (Grant agreement No 857202) has contributed to the development of The OGC Definitions Server, ensuring that these and future projects can benefit from a free and sustainable service.